Jeric-X/SyncClipboard/docs/README_EN.md

 ### IOS
 #### Use [Shortcuts](https://apps.apple.com/us/app/shortcuts/id1462947752)

-Import this [Shortcuts](https://www.icloud.com/shortcuts/9e2f44bd12a84935b715aac9b488f6ee).
+Import this [Shortcuts](https://www.icloud.com/shortcuts/2fc4453de31442118fccea7488caa881).
 Use it from widget or share sheet.

 ### Android
 #### Use [HTTP Request Shortcuts](https://play.google.com/store/apps/details?id=ch.rmy.android.http_shortcuts)
-Import this [Config](/script/shortcuts.zip)，Change the `UserName`，`UserToken`，`url` in `Variables` to yours。`HTTP Request Shortcuts` supports drop-down menu, home screen widget, home screen icon and share sheet
+Import this [file](/script/en/shortcuts.zip)，Change the `UserName`，`UserToken`，`url` in `Variables` to yours。`HTTP Request Shortcuts` supports using shortcuts from drop-down menu, home screen widgets, home screen icons and share sheet

 ### Notes for Clients

 There are three necessery config(maybe different words, same uses).
 - username
 - password
 - url，format is `http://ip(or domain name):port`。When using a WebDav server, url needs to be pointed to a specific existing folder as the working folder, like `https://domain.com/dav/folder1/working%20folder`.
 And do not use this folder to do anything else.
-If not use a desktop client, create a `file` folder in the working folder to sync files.
+If not use a desktop client, create a folder named `file` in the working folder to sync files.
 Desktop clients create this folder automatically.

 ## API